Home /

 Companies formed using MIT intellectual property

-Approximately 800 companies work with faculty and students in Institute-wide programs such as MIT Corporate Relations’ Industrial Liaison Program (the main conduit between corporations and MIT) and MIT Startup Exchange (which promotes collaboration and partnerships between MIT-connected startups and industry), as well as in many other collaborations.
+Companies work with faculty and students in Institute-wide programs such as MIT Corporate Relations’ Industrial Liaison Program (the most inclusive and continuous conduit between corporations and MIT) and MIT Startup Exchange (which promotes collaboration and partnerships between MIT-connected startups and industry), as well as in many other collaborations.

-Research sponsored directly by industry totaled $166 million in fiscal year 2022, or 21% of total MIT research expenditures.
-According to the National Science Foundation, MIT consistently ranks first in industry-financed research and development expenditures among universities and colleges without a medical school.
+Research sponsored directly by industry totaled $175 million from over 300 companies in fiscal year 2024, or about 20% of total MIT research expenditures.
+According to the National Science Foundation, MIT consistently ranks first or second in industry-funded research and development expenditures among universities and colleges without a medical school.

 Research